Ride across Canada 1 - Mile Zero, Victoria to Winnipeg

 Day 10: Peachland to Lake Country.

-Because I only got 3 hours of sleep last night, I decided to take a short ride and find either a host or a camping spot.
-Luckily, I found a host near Lake Country right after passing through Kelowna city.
-While taking a break by the lake on my host's property, a foggy haze suddenly appeared over the lake.
-Due to a forest fire in the southern region of Pentigton, a thick fog began to settle over the lake.
+Since I only got 3 hours of sleep, I decided to take a short ride and find either a host or a camping spot.
+Found a host near Lake Country after riding through Kelowna.
+While resting by the lake on their property, this strange fog appeared over the water.
+Realized it was smoke from wildfires down near Penticton.

 The moon turned a shade of red due to the wildfire.